nanocosmos/docs/docs/cloud/analytics.md

 A table directly below the world map shows a top ten country list for the selected category.
 The top ten countries are also highlighted on the world map.

+### Home

+The selected filter options affect all availabe metrics.

 #### Data sent/received